cisagov/cyber.dhs.gov/README.md

 > All contributions to this project will be released under the CC0 dedication.
 By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.

 ### Special Thanks
-Special thanks to the teams at [18F](https://18f.gsa.gov/) and [FICAM](https://arch.idmanagement.gov/) for their open and transparent model which benefits citizens, government, and technology.
+Special thanks to the team at [18F](https://18f.gsa.gov/) for their open and transparent model which benefits citizens, government, and technology.